DexterInd/BrickPi_Python/README.md

 Installation
 ============

-First, open a terminal program on the Raspberry Pi, and change directories to the location (directory) you cloned the BrickPi_Python.
+First, open a terminal program on the Raspberry Pi, and change directories to the location (directory) where you wish to clone the BrickPi_Python.
 Follow the following steps to install the BrickPi_Python Module on a Raspbian Jessie Image.

 1. Run `sudo apt-get update`